digipolisantwerp/delegation_aspnetcore/README.md

-# This toolbox is no longer maintained in this repository
+# DEPRECATED: This toolbox is no longer maintained in this repository

-This toolbox is moved to the Authentication toolbox repository on Bitbucket.
+This repository is moved to the ASPNET project on Bitbucket.
 Please use that repository instead of this one.

 # Delegation Toolbox